msobanjo/vrbh_sim/README.markdown

 it can help to have a bit more of a verbose / prose explanation for things.

 Please contribute to this.

+# PyCharm

+### View TODOs in files

+`view > tool windows > TODO` or `Alt f6`.

+This will show you the `TODOs` that are currently in files in the bottom of the screen and you can nav around them, quite useful.